Qbizinc/qbiz-wiki/technology/Onboarding/AWS.md

 Qbiz has an AWS account for consultants to test, experiment and gain skills in using AWS tools.

+The AWS login for IAM users can be seen here: https://qbizinc.signin.aws.amazon.com/console

 Here is a quick guide on how to get up and running on AWS ASAP:

-- AWS login for IAM users: https://qbizinc.signin.aws.amazon.com/console
 - Have another consultant that already has access create an IAM user for you
 - FOR THE CONSULTANT WITH ACCESS:
-    - Make sure the IAM user is added to the various AWS IAM groups already made (`developers`, `qbiz-users`, etc.)
+  1. Make sure the new IAM user is added to the various AWS IAM groups already made (`developers`, `qbiz-users`, etc.)
-    - Set up a temp password and mark that it will be required for user to change password
+  2. Set up a temporary password and check the box making it required for the new user to change their password after first sign in
+  3. Send the new consultant their username and temporary password
 - FOR NEW CONSULTANTS:
-    - Once logged in, go to the IAM user UI and setup MFA (i.e. add a compatible device; Okta/Duo should do it)
-      - Might have trouble finding, can search for "MFA" with CTRL + F
+  1. Log in [here](https://qbizinc.signin.aws.amazon.com/console) with your username/password
+  2. Set up a new strong password and log in again
+  3. Go to the IAM UI (search "IAM" in the searchbar + click on the "IAM" block)
+  4. Click on "Users" in the "IAM Resources" section and find your user (will be your username)
+  5. Click on "Security Credentials" and find the "Multi-factor authentication (MFA)" section
+  6. Click on "Assign MFA Device" and follow the instructions to setup MFA for your IAM user
+    - *NOTE: The recommended method is the "Authenticator app" method (compatible phone apps include Okta & Duo)*
-    - **Log out and log back in with MFA** (This will grant your IAM user all the permissions from the IAM groups)
+  7. Log out and log back in using MFA (This will grant your IAM user all the permissions from the IAM groups)